atlantis1005/nyrp-garden-tdr-map/README.md

 relevant zoning information as well as information about the abutting properties for the purpose of better understanding what potential development rights transactions may arise.
 For my Advanced GIS project, I wanted to see how best to represent some of that data spatially.

 This project shows a soft site analysis for the abutting lots surrounding each garden and provides information about how much transferrable square footage a garden can transfer to a site.
-E